Introduction

 Overview of the Problem

-Common concerns about worms in apples often revolve around the damage caused by codling moths and apple maggots, which can infest apple and pear trees, leading to compromised fruit quality.
-Codling moth larvae, which feed on the developing fruit, can cause significant issues if not addressed promptly.
+Common concerns about apple worms in apples often revolve around the damage caused by codling moths, apple maggots, and other pests and diseases that can infest apple and pear trees, leading to compromised fruit quality.
+Codling moth larvae, or apple worms, feed on the developing fruit, and if not managed effectively, they can cause significant damage to both the fruit and the tree.

-Addressing these concerns ensures that the apples remain healthy and suitable for consumption, minimizing the risk of damage to your fruit trees and optimizing overall fruit production.
+By actively managing pests and diseases, and ensuring the proper treatment to control codling moths, you can keep your apples healthy, ensuring they are suitable for consumption while minimizing the risk of damage to your fruit trees and optimizing overall fruit production.

 Purpose of This Guide